gofed/gofed/README.md

 First it checks fedora repo if the package already exists.
 If not, it creates a spec file (needs to be filled for missing data), downloads the tarball and lists all dependencies (classes of imports decomposed by a repository (common import path prefix).

 #### Dependency discovering
-To discover imports and dependecies on packages for https://github.com/rackspace/gophercloud, run the following command on its tarball:
+To discover imports and dependencies on packages for https://github.com/rackspace/gophercloud, run the following command on its tarball:

    ```vim
    $ gofed ggi -c -s -d